jcancheta92/Dataquest-Projects/README.md

 # Dataquest-Projects
 This will be a collection of all the projects I have completed from the Data Scientist Path at Dataquest.
 These will act more of a "proof of concept" for my skills as it continues to grow with each completed mission.
 My goal is to apply all that I have learned into a personal project that I find interesting once I completed the Data Scientist Path.
-Those will be in a seperate repository, so please keep a look out for them as I continue my journey down the Data Scientist Path.
+Those will be in a separate repository, so please keep a look out for them as I continue my journey down the Data Scientist Path.
 ____
 * [Profitable App Profiles for the App Store and Google Play Markets](https://github.com/jcancheta92/Dataquest-Projects/blob/master/1_Profitable_Apps.ipynb)